tethysplatform/tethys/docs/tutorials/getting_started/websockets.rst

     ...

-This gizmo creates an empty message box with a current page refresh.
-It will be populated in the next step based on our WebSocket connection.
+This ``gizmo`` creates an empty message box with a current page refresh.
+It will be populated in the next step based on our ``WebSocket connection``.

 c.
-Now that the logic has been added, lets add the tethys message box gizmo and modify the WebSocket connection from step (2) to listen for any ``New Dam`` messages and populate our message box accordingly.
+Now that the logic has been added, lets add the tethys ``message box gizmo`` and modify the ``WebSocket connection`` from step (2) to listen for any ``New Dam`` messages and populate our message box accordingly.
 Update the code in home.html as follows.

 .. code-block:: html+django